RV Appliance Energy Options (& LPG alternatives)

 • Metho stoves produce carbon dioxide, rather than carbon monoxide, so are (marginally) safer for indoors use;

-• Methylated spirits is widely available and a 2 litre bottle will provide cooking for a month (one meal per day).
+• Methylated spirits is widely available and a 2 litre bottle will provide cooking fuel for a month (one meal per day).

 Air Heating